spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-create-personalized-prices.md

 ## Display price to customer
 The JSON containing the product details that’s stored in Redis is transformed in a more understandable format by the `ProductResourceCreator`.

-When building the product using the data from Redis, we need to set the price according to the group the customer is part of.
+When building the product using the data from Redis, set the price according to the group the customer is part of.

 In the controller action that’s called when a request on a product detail page is submitted, you can retrieve the logged in customer information by calling the `getUser()`.
-Now that you have the ID of the group that the customer is part of, you can set the price to the product according to the users group.
+When you have the ID of the group that the customer is part of, you can set the price to the product according to the users group.